matter-labs/zksync-web-era-docs/docs/reference/concepts/hyperscaling.md

 <div  align="center">

 ![ ](../../assets/images/hyperscalingAtomicityDA.png)
-This image is an intuition pump, the real mechanism is more complicated and works differently.
+This image is a high level overview, the real mechanism is more complicated.
 </div>

 ### Sovereignty